jeevanjohnson/Chiyo/README.md

 # Your Code is Garbage!
 YES I KNOW THAT
-I was planning to rewrite it so it looked clean but lost motivation to continue working on it,
+I was planning to rewrite it so it looked clean but lost motivation to continue working on it.

 # Chiyo!